BPeebs/passportToBlockchain/README.md

 The Ethereum smart contract implements the travel log from country to another.

 ## Main points:
-Travelers are not allowed to enter multiple countries at once, so this will provide one entry and exit.
+- Travelers are not allowed to enter multiple countries at once, so this will provide one entry and exit.
-There will be initial transfer of wei to destination country
+- There will be initial transfer of wei to destination country
+- Passport Expiration date must be 6 months from entry date